EmptyIsValue/Advanced-Reboot/README.md

 This is just another way, there are some shortcuts like this before

-There are three for Reboot Options;
+There are three for Reboot Options:

 - Advanced Reboot (Many Options)
 - Reboot To UEFI
 - Shutdown To UEFI

+OS Compatibility:

+- Windows 7 x86 x64
+- Windows 10 x86 x64
+- Windows 11 x86 x64

 __<p align="center">These tools can only run under windows.</p>__